MarySalemme/react-crash-course/exercises/05-bind/readme.md

 React has support for a bunch of DOM events.
 You can check them in the [React documentation](https://facebook.github.io/react/docs/events.html)

-### Javascript `.bind`
+### JavaScript `.bind`

-When using classes and `this` in javascript, often we need to bind the functions to the class instance that we are dealing with.
+When using classes and `this` in JavaScript, often we need to bind the functions to the class instance that we are dealing with.

 For instance: